bilawalmalik07/Resourcebridge/README.md

 ## Project Background

-ResourceBridge was built as part of a civic technology internship with the **Chicago Education Advocacy Cooperative (ChiEAC)** — a nonprofit serving immigrant and working-class families in Chicago.
-The platform was designed, developed, and deployed end-to-end by a single developer over 8 weeks.
+ResourceBridge was built as part of a civic technology-full stack project work with the **Chicago Education Advocacy Cooperative (ChiEAC)** — a nonprofit serving immigrant and working-class families in Chicago.

 ---